Crumbles murders: Closing arguments

-Both prosecution and defense attorneys delivered their closing arguments before the jury on 19 July.
+Both prosecution and defence attorneys delivered their closing arguments before the jury on 19 July.
 In his closing argument before the jury, Mahon's defence counsel, J. D. Cassels, made no attempt to deny Mahon's infidelity or his intimacy with Kaye.
 Cassels implored the jury to consider Mahon's claims of accidental death, stating: " Have you, before you an inhuman monster, or a man who is the victim of a most extraordinary combination of circumstances?"
 Prosecutor Sir Henry Curtis-Bennett outlined the ample evidence of premeditation, stating the motive for Mahon embarking upon the affair had been to rob Kaye of her savings.
 Outlining the many inconsistencies in Mahon's account of the crime, Curtis-Bennett further contended Kaye's murder had been motivated by a necessity to silence her.

 Conviction

 In a final address to the jury on 19 July, Mr Justice Avory informed the panel of the evidence presented and the options they should consider.
 The jury then retired to consider their verdict.
 They debated for forty-five minutes before finding Mahon guilty of Kaye's murder.
 Upon hearing the jury's verdict, Mahon denounced the "bitterness and unfairness" of Mr Justice Avory's conduct, again insisting he was not guilty of murder.

 In formally passing the death sentence against Mahon, Mr Justice Avory stated: "Patrick Herbert Mahon, the jury have arrived at the only proper conclusion on the evidence that was laid before them.
 They have arrived at the conclusion without knowing anything of your past life.
 There can be no question that you deliberately designed the death of this woman.
 For that crime you must suffer the penalty imposed by the law.
 The sentence of the court upon you is that you be taken from this place to a lawful prison, and then to a place of execution, and that you be there hanged by the neck until you be dead, and that your body be afterwards buried within the precincts of the prison wherein you shall have been last confined before your execution.
 And may the Lord have mercy upon your soul."